Towards Provable and Scalable Training of Quantized Neural Networks with Ising Optimization: Proof of Convergence of QCGD with Random Quantum Oracle

-The QCGD algorithm begins by initializing $\alpha$, $\mtx{V}$ and $\vct{z}$, and then iterates through primal and dual updates.
-In the primal step, the algorithm computes the gradient of the augmented Lagrangian with respect to $\mtx{V}$ and finds a direction that minimizes the linearized loss.
-This step involves solving a standard QUBO problem to determine the update direction.
-The primal variable $\mtx{V}$ is then updated by taking a step towards this direction.
+The QCGD algorithm begins by initializing $\alpha$, $\mtx{V}$, and $\vct{z}$, and then proceeds iteratively through alternating primal and dual updates.
+In the primal step, the algorithm computes the gradient of the augmented Lagrangian with respect to $\mtx{V}$ and identifies a direction that minimizes the linearized loss, which involves solving a standard QUBO problem to determine the update direction.
+The primal variable $\mtx{V}$ is subsequently adjusted by moving along this direction.
 In the dual step, the gradient of the augmented Lagrangian with respect to $\vct{z}$ is computed, and $\vct{z}$ is updated using gradient ascent.
-Over iterations, the penalty parameter $\alpha$ is increased as $\alpha_{i}=\alpha_{0}\sqrt{\delta i+1}$ to ensure that $\mtx{V}$ converges to a feasible solution that satisfies the constraints.
+Throughout the iterations, the penalty parameter $\alpha$ is increased as $\alpha_{i}=\alpha_{0}\sqrt{\delta i+1}$ to ensure that $\mtx{V}$ converges to a feasible solution that satisfies the constraints.

 We can obtain the following inequalities: \begin{itemize} \item The smoothness of $\mathcal{Q}_{\alpha_t}$:

 \item Definition of $\mtx{Q}^{(t)}_{\text{QUBO}}$:

 \end{itemize} Combining (\ref{ineq1}) and (\ref{ineq2}), we have